Ringtown, Pennsylvania: Demographics

-Of the 319 households, 30.4% had children under the age of 18 living with them, 59.2% were married couples living together, 8.8% had a female householder with no husband present, and 27.3% were non-families.
-Of all households, 23.2% were one person and 12.9% were one person aged 65 or older.
+Of the 319 households documented by the census, 30.4% had children who were under the age of eighteen living with them, 59.2% had married couples living together, 8.8% had a female householder with no husband present, and 27.3% had residents classified as non-families.
+Of all households, 23.2% were one-person households and 12.9% had one person living alone who was aged sixty-five or older.

 The average household size was 2.59 and the average family size was 3.09.

-The age distribution was 24.7% under the age of 18, 6.4% from 18 to 24, 25.7% from 25 to 44, 22.5% from 45 to 64 and 20.7% 65 or older.
-The median age was 39 years.
-For every 100 females there were 89.4 males.
-For every 100 females age 18 and over, there were 92.6 males.
+The age distribution of residents documented by the census was 24.7% who were under the age of eighteen, 6.4% who were aged eighteen to twenty-four, 25.7% who were aged twenty-five to forty-four, 22.5% who were aged forty-five to sixty-four, and 20.7% who were aged sixty-five or older.
+The median age was thirty-nine years.

+For every one hundred females, there were 89.4 males.
+For every one hundred females who were aged eighteen or older, there were 92.6 males.